gjanesch/Card-Webscraping-and-Analysis/Report.md

 # Webscraping and Analysis of Pokémon Trading Cards
 ### By: Greg Janesch
-### September 19, 2015
+### December 29, 2015

 ## Background and Justification
 This project is intended to perform a basic analysis of cards in the Pokémon Trading Card Game, as a demonstration of my ability to use Python in multiple ways.
 The project code was written in Python 3.4.

-To fully understand what this project hopes to accomplish, some background is required.
+To fully understand what this project hopes to accomplish, some background is useful.

 ### Background: The Pokémon Trading Card Game